-The beauty of The Backyard Homestead is that it contains enough information to get you started and going in the direction you want, but it doesn’t have excessive information that you might not be interested in.
+The beauty of The Backyard Homestead book is that it contains enough information to get you started and going in the direction you want, but it doesn’t have excessive information that you might not be interested in.

 So Much Sky by Karen Weir-Jimerson

 Karen’s anecdotes and recollections have the capacity to transport the reader to a farm out in the country.
 Reading them, one could imagine being there and experiencing the sights, sounds, smells, and surprises of rural life.

 Book Review – The Gardening Notebook

 I seem to have gardening notes all over the place!
 And I can’t always find what I’m looking for.
-Have you (like me) thought about organizing your garden notes…but never gotten around to it?
+Have you (like me) thought about organizing your garden notes but never gotten around to it?